 Above: Bowel cancer screening campaign Youtube video featuring Mary G

-We recently launched Phase 1 of a new campaign to raise awareness of bowel cancer amongst the Aboriginal West Australian community.
+Due to its great success, we recently relaunched last year's bowel cancer campaign on social media platforms to raise awareness of bowel cancer amongst the Aboriginal West Australian community.
 The campaign encourages eligible people to do the National Bowel Cancer Screening Program (NBCSP) home test.

-Bowel cancer is the second most common cancer to cause death in the Aboriginal Australian community but is one of the most treatable cancers if found early.
+Bowel cancer is the third most common cancer affecting the Aboriginal Australian community but is one of the most treatable cancers if found early.

 The NBCSP has reported less than half of all eligible West Australians participate when they receive the home test kit which is designed to detect bowel cancer in its very early stages.
 When detected early, more than 90 per cent of bowel cancers can be treated successfully.

-Help us increase participation amongst the Aboriginal West Australian community by sharing our bowel cancer screening campaign.
+Help us increase participation amongst the Aboriginal West Australian community by sharing our bowel cancer screening social media campaign.

 How you can help